 Fire Doors in Your Commercial Building: What You Need to Know

-- The door manufacturer
+- The door manufacturer,

-- Whether the opening is equipped with fire exit hardware
+- Whether the opening is equipped with fire exit hardware,

-- Any temperature rise rating
+- Any temperature rise rating,

 - The length of time that the door is intended to resist fire.

-Doors are available in different ratings, often ranging from 20-minutes to 90-minutes.
-They also need to be inspected at least once a year by a representative from the local fire department.
+These protective doors need to be inspected at least once a year by a representative from the local fire department.